How to Get the Best Price on a New Car

 You can sell your car via trade-in to a new car dealer or to a used-car lot.
 If you do, you’ll get wholesale pricing.

 If you sell your car to another private party, you’ll get more for it (typically $1,000 to $2,500 more for a late-model vehicle).

 Before attempting to sell your car, make any necessary minor inexpensive repairs and clean it up.
-A spiffed-up car not only looks and smells more appealing; it also suggests that you have taken care of it.
+A spiffed-up car is more appealing to buyers and suggests that you have taken care of it.

-To sell your car via trade-in or wholesale, contact several independent used car dealers and dealership used car departments.
-Explain you are shopping the car around to get the best offer.
+To sell your car via trade-in or wholesale, contact several independent used-car dealers and dealership used-car departments.
+Explain you are shopping the car around for the best offer.

 If you want to trade in your old car, after collecting pricing from other buyers and getting bids for your new car from dealers, ask the dealer you plan to buy from what it will give you for the used car.
 Don’t reveal your other offers; the dealer may offer you more than anyone else.
-If the dealer offers less than others, ask the dealer to match them.
+If the dealer offers less than others, ask them to price match.

-If you plan to sell on your own to another driver, check what similar cars are selling for and then advertise your car at a price roughly in line with those.
+If you plan to sell on your own to another driver, check what similar cars are selling for and then advertise it at a price in line with those.

 11. Also deal separately with financing.